Creamy smoothness experienced in every sweet and

 ...
 Making the Lemon Mousse Filling:

-.
-Meanwhile, squeeze the lemon and set aside.
-Separate the eggs and set aside the yolks in a tiny bowl.
+4. Meanwhile, separate the eggs and set aside the yolks in a tiny bowl.

 .
 Take out the chilled whipped cream and with a spatula fold it into the yellow sweet mix until there are minimal streaks showing.
 Now, add the lemon juice and blend well.